materialsinnovation/pymks/INSTALLATION.md

 [Anaconda Python section](#anaconda-python) and install the packages in the [Regular Python section](#regular-python).

+## Requirements

+The [REQUIREMENTS.txt](REQUIREMENTS.txt) file has a complete list of packages in the Python environment during development.
+The most important of these are listed.
+The version numbers are mostly not important within reason, but if you have problems the version numbers may help.

+ * FiPy dev version `6e897df40012`
+ * IPython dev version `b31eb2f2d951`
+ * Matplotlib 1.2.1
+ * Numpy 1.7.1
+ * Scikit-learn 0.13.1
+ * Scipy 0.13.0
+ * pyFFTW 0.9.2
+ * ez-setup 0.9
+ * line-profiler 1.0b3
+ * numexpr 2.2.2

 ## Anaconda Python

 If you have no experience with scientific Python, I would highly